Kamikoto01/justAGameProject/README.md

-# demoGameProject
+# justAGameProject
-Just a game
+Just a game.